bradfrosty/chrome-filmstrip/README.md

 ## Title Formatting

-Filmstrip titles can be formatted by providing a strip with parameters wrapped in curly braces.
+Filmstrip titles can be formatted by providing a format string with parameters wrapped in curly braces.

-The available formatting parameters depends on how the profile was created:
+The available formatting parameters depends on how the profile was created.

-**Always Available**
+### Always Available

-These format parameters are always available regardless of whether the trace was gathered from the Performance or Performance Insights panel.
+These parameters are always available regardless of whether the trace was gathered from the Performance or Performance Insights panel.

 URL parameters are determined on a best effort, since the trace is not guaranteed to be a page load.